Procedimientos estandarizados para UN CUIDADO CONSISTENTE

 Time high-to-time low ratio (T high:T low), which is the ratio of time at P high to P low

 The T high:T low ratio is known as the inspiratory-to-expiratory (I:E) ratio in relationship to the total ventilatory cycle during conventional ventilation modes.
-The T high:T low value is often set to be inverse when using a bilevel ventilation mode.
+The T high:T low value is often set for inverse ratio ventilation (IRV), where inspiratory time is longer than expiratory time, increasing mean airway pressure (MAP) and optimizing gas exchange.
+Patients with obstructive lung disease may not tolerate bilevel due to auto-positive end-expiratory pressure (PEEP) and IRV causing patient-ventilator asynchrony.4,6

 SUPPLIES